Hamiltonian Quantum Generative Adversarial Networks: Numerical Experiments

 (We also consider a constant initial control, $\epsilon_i(t=0) = 1$, for the bandwidth analysis in Appendix \ref{bandwidth_numerics}.)
 We set the initial state to be the easily preparable state $\ket{1}^{\otimes{n}}$, which is the groundstate of $H(t)$ at $t=0$.
 We keep control pulses at $t=0$ unchanged for the generator by setting the gradients of control fields at $t=0$ to zero so that the generator always begins with $\ket{1}^{\otimes{n}}$.
 In addition, we set the observable $D_0$ to be a $1$-local computational basis measurement, i.e., $D_0 = Z \otimes I^{\otimes {n-1}}$.

 We consider the cost function of the form Eq.\eqref{QGAN_abs} and for the discriminator, we consider the constraints $\Vert D \Vert_\infty \leq 1$ and $\Vert D \Vert_L \leq 1$, corresponding to the trace distance and the quantum $W_1$ distance.
 (We discuss the effect of the cost function in more detail in Section \ref{remarks}.)
 Gradients of cost functions are approximated to the first order of $\Delta t = T/N$ for both the generator and the discriminator, and all experiments are optimized via the L-BFGS method.
-The termination criterion we consider is achieving at least $0.999$ fidelity with the target state.
-All the simulations are performed using the optimal control module in QuTiP \cite{Qutip}, with the appropriate modifications for the various cost functions studied in this work.
+The termination criterion we consider is achieving at least $0.999$ fidelity with the target state. {We provide a comprehensive description of how the generator and the discriminator are trained using the quantum optimal control method in Appendix \ref{training_details}.} All the simulations are performed using the optimal control module in QuTiP \cite{Qutip}, with the appropriate modifications for the various cost functions studied in this work.